code2exe/aks-cicd-ghac-starter/README.md

 Now that you have set up those values, you will do the following in the `infra` directory

-(This assumes you have already downloaded and installed Terraform on your workstation)

 ```bash
 terraform init